MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-onprem-tshoot.md

 To confirm this, you can do the following.

 1. Find the effective username within the [gateway logs](#logs).
 2. Once you have the value being passed, validate that it is correct.
 If it is your user, you can use the following command from a command prompt to see what the UPN should be.
-The UPN will look like an email address.
+The UPN looks like an email address.

         whoami /upn